Cognisen

 Employee sentiment is bifurcating along lines of agency, not demographics.

 Workers with the education, support, and initiative to shape their AI relationship experience it as empowering.
 Workers without those resources experience it as threatening.
-Google's 92% optimism and JFF's net-negative sentiment are both true — about different populations.
-Workers of colour, late-career workers, and hourly workers are disproportionately in the anxious group.
+The 92% optimism and the net-negative sentiment are both true, about different populations.

 06